Richu-725/demo/README.txt

 Prerequisites:
 - Anaconda/Miniconda installed (conda command available).
 - OpenElectricity API key stored in `API_key.txt` (already included here).
 - Git Bash or WSL recommended for Windows users to run the provided shell scripts.
+Use `.\gbash.cmd` from this folder if you want to launch Git Bash without shadowing the WSL `bash` on `PATH`.

 Directory overview:
 - `a2_backend.py` – backend pipeline CLI.